Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Introduction

-On the bases of inhomogeneous LTB spacetime, Zibin \cite{ref16,ref17}, Valkenburg et al \cite{ref18}, Zumalacarregui et al \cite{ref19} and Tokutake et al \cite{ref20} have recently investigated dark energy in different context of use.
-Very recently Authors of Ref \cite{ref21} have studied some DE models in the scope of LTB spaceime.
-There are increasing interest in the study of dark energy models in the scope of anisotropic Bianchi spacetimes (for example see \cite{ref22,ref23,ref24,ref25,ref26,ref26,ref27,ref28} also see \cite{ref29,ref30} for recent review).
-Recently, we have studied viscous dark energy in the scope of Bianchi type V spacetime \cite{ref31}.
-It is worth noting that for more than five decades there have been considerable studies of CMB temperature in spatially homogeneous universes have used the observed temperature anisotropy to place constrain on the overall anisotropy of the cosmic expansion \cite{ref32,ref33}.
-Motivated by the situation discuses above, we investigate dark energy in the scope of Bianchi type I ($\omega$BI) universe through the recent 36 observational Hubble data (OHD) in the intermediate $.07\leq z\leq 2.36$ compiled by Yu et al \cite{ref34}, \textgravedbl latest joint light curves\textacutedbl (JLA) dataset \footnote{All data used are available on http://supernovae.in2p3.fr/sdss-snls-jla/ReadMe.html}, comprised of 740 type Ia supernovae in the redshift range $z \epsilon [0.01, 1.30]$, and their combination.
+In the recent past, Zibin \cite{ref16,ref17}, Valkenburg et al \cite{ref18}, Zumalacarregui et al \cite{ref19} and Tokutake et al \cite{ref20} have investigated dark energy models under the framework of inhomogeneous LTB spacetime in different physical contexts.
+Recently the authors of Ref \cite{ref21} have studied some DE models in the scope of LTB spacetime.
+Some important applications of DE models in the scope of anisotropic Bianchi spacetimes are given in Refs. \cite{ref22,ref23,ref24,ref25,ref26,ref26,ref27,ref28} (for review, see \cite{ref29,ref30}).
+In our previous work, we have studied viscous dark energy in the scope of Bianchi type V spacetime \cite{ref31}.
+It is worth noting that for more than five decades there have been considerable studies of CMB temperature in spatially homogeneous universes which have used the observed temperature anisotropy to place constraint on the overall anisotropy of the cosmic expansion \cite{ref32,ref33}.
+Motivated by above researches, in this paper, we confine ourselves to investigate dark energy in the scope of Bianchi type I ($\omega$BI) universe through the recent 36 observational Hubble data (OHD) in the intermediate redshift $0.07\leq z\leq 2.36$ compiled by Yu et al \cite{ref34}, \textgravedbl latest joint light curves\textacutedbl (JLA) dataset \footnote{All data used are available on http://supernovae.in2p3.fr/sdss-snls-jla/ReadMe.html} comprised of 740 type Ia supernovae in the redshift range $z \epsilon [0.01, 1.30]$ and their joint combination.
 Note that JLA dataset provides model-independent apparent magnitudes instead of model-dependent distance moduli whereas several SN datasets such as Union provide cosmological distance moduli that are derived assuming a flat $\Lambda$CDM model and hence can not be applied to other models such as Bianchi spacetimes.
-We estimate all parameters of BI dark energy model (some other parameters are also derived from fit parameters) by the aide of Markov Chain Monte Carlo (MCMC) technique and compare our results to the 9years WMAP \& Planck(2015) to evaluate the robustness of our fits.
-The plane of this paper is as follows.
-In section~\ref{sec:theor} we briefly discuses the theoretical DE models.
+We estimate all parameters of BI dark energy model (some other parameters are also derived from fit parameters) by the aide of Hamiltonian Monte Carlo (HMC) technique and compare our results to the 9years WMAP \& Planck(2015) to evaluate the robustness of our fits.
+The paper is structured as follows: In section~\ref{sec:theor} we briefly discuses the theoretical DE models.
 Section~\ref{sec:method} deals with the summary of computational technique we have used to fit parameters to data.
-In section~\ref{sec:res} we study $\omega$BI dark energy model and fit it's parameters to OHD, JLA, and their joint combination datasetes.
+In section~\ref{sec:res} we study $\omega$BI dark energy model and fit its parameters to OHD, JLA, and their joint combination datasetes.
+In section~\ref{sec: God} we used the Akaike information criterion (AIC) and Bayes factor ($\Psi$) to better compare the considered model.
 Finally, we summarize our findings and conclusions in section~\ref{sec: con}.